Dependence on a collection of Poisson random variables: Bayesian inference

+In summary, the prior distribution for the parameters $\btheta$ in both models is where $C\in\{A,B\}$ for each of the two types of models, respectively.
+Note that the prior distribution $f(\btheta)$ for type A construction does not define independence for each of its components, because the parameter space $\Theta_A$ imposes a dependence in the $\balpha$ parameters, whereas for type B construction, prior $f(\btheta)$ imposes independence in all its components.

-Since latent variables $\bY$ and $\bW$ are not observable, we treat them as missing data and define an augmented likelihood (e.g. Tanner, 1991).
-For type A model the extended likelihood has the form
+To define the likelihood, we recall that $\bY$ and $\bW$ are latent variables, therefore are not observable, so we treat them as missing data and define an augmented likelihood (e.g. Tanner, 1991).
+For type A model the joint distribution of $(\bX,\bY)$, after integrating $\bW$ out, has the form